Last updated: September 25, 2024

 Some of the key traits bred into Thoroughbreds include:

-• Competitive Edge: The desire to lead, known in racing as ‘heart,’ is another trait breeders look for.
-This isn’t just physical—it’s a mindset.
+- Competitive Edge: Breeders also look for the desire to lead, known in racing as ‘heart. ‘ This isn’t just physical—it’s a mindset.

 These traits don’t just appear out of thin air.
 They result from meticulous breeding choices backed by an understanding of genetics.
 For instance, the gene for large heart size—a trait famously linked to legendary racehorse Secretariat—is sought after for its correlation with exceptional racing performance.